Normalized solutions for a nonlinear Dirac equation: Introduction

 We prove existence of localized stationary solutions of fixed $L^{2}$ norm for a class of nonlinearities which includes those of the form above provided $\alpha \in (2,\frac{8}{3}]$ (see below the precise assumptions).

 A normalized stationary solution is a solution of the form

 Assuming $F(\esp^{i\theta} \phi) = F(\phi)$ for all $\theta \in \mathbb{R}$, $\phi \in \mathbb{C}^{4}$ we have that $\psi$ solves

-We will find solutions for problem \eqref{eq:main} as critical points of a suitable functional under the constrain of fixed $L^{2}$ norm.
-The frequency $\omega$ will arise as the Lagrange multiplier associated to the constrain.
+We will find solutions for problem \eqref{eq:main} as critical points of a suitable functional under the constraint of fixed $L^{2}$ norm.
+The frequency $\omega$ will arise as the Lagrange multiplier associated to the constraint.

 The use of variational methods in the study of the existence of stationary solutions of nonlinear equations and systems involving the Dirac operator goes back to the pioneering work of Esteban and S\'er\'e in \cite{Esteban_Sere_1995}, and several later developments, see for example \cite{Bartsch_Ding_2006, Ding_Wei_2008}.
-Also related problems like the Dirac-Fock, Maxwell-Dirac and Klein-Gordon-Dirac problems have been tackled using variational methods: see the review paper \cite{Esteban_Lewin_Sere_2008} where many of these results are presented.
+Also related problems like the Maxwell-Dirac and Klein-Gordon-Dirac problems have been tackled using variational methods: see the review paper \cite{Esteban_Lewin_Sere_2008} where many of these results are presented.
 In all these works the frequency $\omega$ is assigned, and the typical result is that for any $\omega \in (0,m)$ there is a solution of the equation.

 The search of normalized solutions, in particular such that $\int \abs{\psi}^{2} = 1$, is quite natural since $\abs{\Psi(t,x)}^{2}$ can be interpreted as the probability density of the position of the electron at point $x$ and time $t$.
 The problem is also an interesting mathematical one, and a lot of work has been devoted to finding normalized solutions for nonlinear Schr\"odinger equations, see \cite{Stuart_1982, Cazenave_Lions_1982, Berestycki_Lions_1983, Lions_1984, Lions_1984-1} and more recently \cite{Jeanjean_1997, Jeanjean_Lu_2019, Hirata_Tanaka_2019, Molle_Riey_Verzini_2022, Dovetta_Serra_Tilli_2023}.
 The main approach to finding normalized solutions for this class of problems is by minimization (usually a nontrivial one) or other min-max procedures of a suitable functional on the unit sphere of $L^{2}$.